-While THIN estimates using only gestational smoking records do not approximate closely to annual prevalence from other data sources, THIN estimates using smoking data from up to 27 months pre-conception are comparable with the SMR data (smoking status recorded at booking) in 2012.
-GP data may be most useful to provide adequate data on smoking prevalence early in pregnancy, when most women see their GPs for initial care, compared with the time around delivery, when most women will be cared for essentially in secondary care facilities.
+Whilst THIN estimates using only gestational smoking records do not approximate closely to annual prevalence from other data sources, THIN estimates using smoking data from up to 27 months preconception are comparable to the SMR data (smoking status recorded at booking) in 2012.
+GP data may be most useful to provide adequate data on smoking prevalence early in pregnancy, when most women see their GPs for initial care, compared to the time around delivery, when most women will be cared for essentially in secondary care facilities.